GAI: Generative Agents for Innovation: EXPERIMENTS

+To examine the applicability of the framework, the second experiment applies it to ten different source domains: (1) safety sensors, (2) cooling mats, (3) shock-absorbing materials, (4) air coolers, (5) aerogenerators, (6) mist spray cooling systems, (7) small hydropower systems, (8) noise-canceling technology, (9) airbags, and (10) vacuum cleaners.
+These domains are selected because they share certain functions with household fans, such as cooling effects and energy utilization through rotational motion, or because they relate to key issues in household fans, such as injury prevention, noise reduction, and energy efficiency.
+The list of the ten domains and the reasons for selection is given in Table \ref{table:10domains}.
+The experiment is conducted for two extreme models: the sigle-agent model without an internal state (Model A) and the five heterogeneous agent model with internal states (Model H).

-The experiment is conducted 10 times for each of the eight models, using a common set of 10 seeds.
-The language model used to power the framework is OpenAI's GPT-4o.
-To ensure uniform experimental conditions, word limits are imposed on the agents' statements in each round.
-When expressing their own opinions, agents are limited to 170 words, while statements regarding the opinions of other agents are restricted to 50 words.
-In this preliminary experiment, a flat organizational structure was adopted, where all agents could communicate with all other agents.
-Other organizational structures, such as hierarchical models, are left for future research.
-In the evaluation, the ratings are done by carefully examining each agent's statement on possible solutions, one by one, through human assessment.
+In both experiments, the language model used to power the framework is OpenAI's GPT-4o.
+To ensure uniform experimental conditions, word limits are imposed on the agents' statements and reflections in each round.
+In this preliminary experiment, a flat organizational structure was adopted, where all agents could communicate with all others.
+Other structures, such as hierarchical models, are left for future research.

-\subsection{Results}
+\subsection{RESULTS}